ewolff/microservice-consul/HOW-TO-RUN.md

 ## Run the Prometheus example

 Prometheus is a tool to monitor applications.
-There is a separate Docker Compose configuration for this setup.
+There is a separate Docker Compose configuration for a microservices setup that includes Prometheus.
-To build the containers use `docker-compose
+To build the images  use `docker-compose
 -f docker-compose-prometheus.yml build`.
-This should result in 5
+This should result in five
-containers:
+images:

 ```
 [~/microservice-consul/docker]docker-compose -f docker-compose-prometheus.yml build